kubernetes/kubernetes/docs/devel/api_changes.md

 # So you want to change the API?

-The Kubernetes API has two major components - the internal structures and the versioned APIs.
-The versioned APIs are intended to be stable, while the internal structures are implemented to best reflect the needs of the Kubernetes code itself.
+The LMKTFY API has two major components - the internal structures and the versioned APIs.
+The versioned APIs are intended to be stable, while the internal structures are implemented to best reflect the needs of the LMKTFY code itself.

 What this means for API changes is that you have to be somewhat thoughtful in